-Information about joining EMS Explorer post 912 can be found on our Explorer Post page, or emailing Sandy Miller, the Explorer post leader.
+Information about joining the EMS Explorer post can be found on our Explorer Post page, or by emailing Nick Campo, the Explorer post leader.

 This is an annual enrollment meeting for prospective Explorers and their parents to meet the post members and learn about the experiences the Explorer post has to offer.
 Following the meeting you will have opportunity to sign up for your son or daughter to join and participate.

 Compliments or complaints may be made here by contacting Emergency Medical Services headquarters at 225-389-5155.